Miguel Tavares (footballer, born 1999)

-Miguel Lamego Tavares (born 29 January 1999) is a Portuguese professional footballer who plays as a winger for Super League 2 club Panachaiki, on loan from Panathinaikos.
+Miguel Lamego Tavares (born 29 January 1999) is a Portuguese professional footballer who plays as a winger for Super League Greece 2 club Panionios.

 Career

 He represented various clubs at the youth level, with Porto being the most notable.
 Tavares broke into senior football with União Nogueirense in 2018.
 In August 2022, Tavares joined Super League Greece 2 side Panathinaikos B on a one-year deal from Amarante.

 On 7 November 2022, he made his professional debut starting in a 5–2 win over Apollon Larissa.
 He later suffered a hamstring injury that month.
 In May 2023, he signed with the club through 2027.

+On 12 January 2026, Tavares joined fellow Super League Greece side Kifisia on loan until the end of the season.

+On 13 August 2026, Tavares signed for Panionios on a free transfer.